 Narrated by Peter Jay Fernandez

-The London theater group that Shakespeare joins is made up of college educated players that come from mostly poor and some well-to-do families.
+The London theater group that Shakespeare joins is made up of college educated players.
+The players come from mostly poor but some well-to-do families.
 All but one of the group die

-“Will in the World” is beautifully narrated by Peter Jay Fernandez; his Shakespearean’ quotes remind one of great theater experiences.
+“Will in the World” is beautifully narrated by Peter Jay Fernandez.
+Fernandez’s Shakespearean quotes remind one of great theater experiences.

-Greenblatt’s interweaving of Shakespeare’s plays and sonnets with 16th and 17th century English culture, his interpretation of Shakespeare’s greatest plays and sonnets, and his interesting speculation about Shakespeare’s life are all good reasons to give this book a listen.
+Greenblatt interweaves Shakespeare’s plays and sonnets with 16th and 17th century English culture.
+His interpretation of Shakespeare’s greatest plays and sonnets, and his interesting speculation about Shakespeare’s life are all good reasons to give this book a listen.